othercriteria/vibectl/PLANNED_CHANGES.md

 ## Open Questions

-*   How does `llm`'s fragment caching actually work, especially with different models (OpenAI vs. Anthropic)?
+*   (Deferred to TODO.md / Out of Scope for this phase) How does `llm`'s fragment caching actually work, especially with different models (OpenAI vs. Anthropic)?
 Does it require specific logging/setup?
-(Need to investigate `llm` internals or docs further).
-*   What's the best way to store/visualize the collected metrics?
+*   (Deferred to TODO.md) What's the best way to store/visualize the collected metrics?
-*   Is cache hit information directly exposed by the `llm` library's `Response` object, or do we need to infer it (e.g., via token counts or latency)?
+*   (Out of Scope for this phase) Is cache hit information directly exposed by the `llm` library's `Response` object, or do we need to infer it?

 ## Out of Scope (Initial Phase)

-*   Building a complex, persistent caching system beyond what `llm` might offer via fragments.
+*   Building a complex, persistent caching system beyond what `llm` might offer via fragments (deferred to `TODO.md` as a future consideration if needed).
 *   Major refactoring of core command logic unrelated to LLM calls.